rocket-connect/graphql-debugger/packages/collector-proxy/README.md

 ### /v1/schema

-This is used by the [Trace Schema Package](https://github.com/rocket-connect/graphql-debugger/tree/main/packages/trace-schema), it sends the GraphQL schema here.
+This is used by the [trace schema package](https://github.com/rocket-connect/graphql-debugger/tree/main/packages/trace-schema), it sends the GraphQL schema here.

 ## Database